Translated by Jay Issei Karslake

 Japanese Highway Conditions

 Japan's highway roads have higher toll fees compared to abroad.
-If you drive for 100 kilometers, it'll cost on average 3000 yen.
+For example, if you drive for 100 kilometers, it'll cost 3000 yen on average.
 Please keep in mind the toll fees when using the highway.

 Also, the highway speed limit is 100 km/h.
 If you go over the speed limit, there's a good chance that you'll be stopped by the police and can face hefty fines.